numbats/learnr/slides/chapter1_01_windows.md

 ![Install RStudio windows](chapter1/rstudio_windows_4.png)

+Notes:

-Note: Allow the installer to make changes on your computer.
+Allow the installer to make changes on your computer.

 ---